tagnja/LearningNotes/read-list.md

-# Read Books and Watched Courses
+# Books and Courses of I have Studied

 ### Content